Cycle of Lives: A Five Thousand Mile Bicycle Trip In Search of Answers

 Bump In The Road:

-In the second part of this podcast we dive into the role of endurance athletics in experiencing life and seeking wisdom; the power of being present; and the power of choice.
+In the second part of this podcast we dive into the role of endurance athletics and bicycling, in experiencing life and seeking wisdom; the power of being present; and the power of choice.
 You can listen to this moving conversation by joining as a Bump II subscriber.

 David Richman on Sports, Life, Peace and Connection